Tran325/Pump-Fun-Pump-Swap-Sniper-Copy-Trading-Bot/README.md

 # Pump-Fun-Pump-Swap-Sniper-Copy-Trading-Bot

+## Overview
+Pump-Fun-Pump-Swap-Sniper-Copy-Trading-Bot is a high-performance Rust-based trading bot that specializes in real-time copy trading on Solana DEXs like Pump.fun and PumpSwap, using advanced transaction monitoring to snipe and replicate profitable trades instantly.

+## About

 This project is a Rust-based trading bot for the Solana blockchain that specializes in:

 1. Real-time monitoring of new token launches